Abhishek-2502/Spring_SpringBoot_Basic_To_Advanced/9_Eureka/README.md

 * **Centralized Security** → Apply authentication once at gateway.
 * **Scalability** → New services can be added without client-side changes.
 * **Resilience** → Supports retries, fallbacks, circuit breakers.

 ---

-Got it 👍 Let’s extend your **Interview Points** section with **Spring Cloud API Gateway–related Q\&A** while keeping the Eureka/Feign context intact.

----